 Since these knives are all made to order, there may be a 2-3 week wait time, depending upon how busy they are and how complex the knife is to make.
 Still, they are very much worth the wait and are perfect for experienced carvers.

-The only thing you may want to keep an eye on is the fine tip on the detail knives as they can be damaged if improperly handled.
+The only things you may want to keep an eye on is the fine tip on the detail knives as they can be damaged if improperly handled.
 If you are going to do roughouts, I highly suggest the Gil Special for any major cuts and only use the detail knives for fine detail work.

 To pick up your Drake Knife, check out their website below: